konansul/ml-projects/README.md

 	•	Advanced – .ipynb, are notebooks that demonstrate the use of the algorithm in real-world or more complex scenarios.
 These notebooks often involve data preprocessing, model optimization, evaluation metrics, and visualization.

 ### Algorithms Covered

-Some of the algorithms included in the repository:
 	•	Linear Regression
 	•	Logistic Regression